d4c00/rpi-starlapse/README.md

 ## Frequently Asked Questions

-**Q** Why is my sensor listed in the supported sensors, but it still fails to match and be used?
+**Q.** Why is my sensor listed in the supported sensors, but it still fails to match and be used?
-**A** If you are using a third-party sensor, you need to manually specify it in /boot/firmware/config.txt and reboot.
+**A.** If you are using a third-party sensor, you need to manually specify it in /boot/firmware/config.txt and reboot.
 Then, you can use the following commands to quickly determine if the sensor is working;
 ```bash
 M=$(media-ctl -p | grep -l "imx662" /dev/media* 2>/dev/null || echo "/dev/media3"); \